 The Rolex Sky-Dweller is the brand’s newest collection introduced in 2012.

 The Rolex Sky-Dweller is the brand’s newest collection, having made its debut in 2012.
 It is also one of the most expensive current models from Rolex.
-Up until very recently—Baselworld 2017 to be exact—the Rolex Sky-Dweller was exclusively available in 18k gold.
-As of this year, it is now available in a two-tone Rolesor yellow gold and steel model.
+Up until 2017, the Rolex Sky-Dweller was exclusively available in 18k gold.
+It is now available in a two-tone Rolesor yellow gold and steel model.
 However, today we take a look at one of the gold and leather Sky-Dweller models: the Everose ref.
 326135.

 Sky-Dweller Everose Gold 326135 in Leather